Grover's Algorithm for Question Answering: Implementation

 In general, to obtain this quantity on a quantum circuit, one must perform repeated measurements of the input states $\ket{\phi_1}_i$ and $\ket{\phi_2}_j$, on a basis that diagonalizes the permutation operator, summing the frequency of outcomes, using the respective operator's eigenvalues as weights.
 We introduce the following circuit notation to indicate the measurement of the permutation operator:

 If the measuring device is only capable of performing measurements in the standard basis, then we must additionally apply to the input states the inverse of the transformation that diagonalizes the permutation operator, before performing the repeated measurements.
 In appendix \ref{permutationappendix} we show how this can be achieved using the inverse transformation to the Bell basis in the case of two-qubit inputs.
+In this case, the measurement of the expectation value can be understood as the map between the SWAP operator, that represents the permutation operator in that case, and the projection operator on the maximally entangled state $\ket{\beta_{00}}$, which, although not a homomorphism, will be diagonal in the same basis, since both operators share an algebra.

-We now show in two ways that the final representation of a simple sentence such as \textit{Alice talks} is stored as an effective state $\ket{\psi}$ in $\mathcal{H}^S_3$, not normalized for clarity, after measuring $\widehat{P}_{12}$, with input as given in Eq. (\ref{alicefliesinput}).
+We now show in two ways that the final representation of a simple sentence such as \textit{Alice talks} is stored as an effective state $\ket{\psi}$ in $\mathcal{H}^S_3$, after measuring $\widehat{P}_{12}$ not normalizing for clarity, with input as given in Eq. (\ref{alicefliesinput}).

 \paragraph{Using operators.} Assume that an operator $\widehat{O}_3$ is being measured in space $\mathcal{H}^S_3$.
 Its expectation value is given by $\bra{\psi} \widehat{O}_3 \ket{\psi}$, after measuring $\widehat{P}_{12}$, with